 Available Positions in Washington, DC

-Program Coordinator, Washington External Affairs
+Program Associate, Washington External Affairs

-CFR’s Washington External Affairs operation is focused primarily on actively engaging members of the U.S. Senate and U.S. House of Representatives and their staff to provide timely, relevant, and useful analyses to further inform policymaking at the U.S. Capitol.
+The Program Associate with support the work of CFR’s Washington External Affairs operation, which is focused primarily on actively engaging members of the U.S. Senate and U.S. House of Representatives and their staff to provide timely, relevant, and useful analyses to further inform policymaking at the U.S. Capitol.
 Through discussion and examination of the critical challenges facing the United States and international community, the program seeks to serve as both a direct resource for Congress and a convener of leading thinkers and practitioners both on and off the Hill in a variety of nonpartisan fora.
 The secondary focus on this program is facilitating limited engagement with the diplomatic community and executive branch.

-Research Associate, U.S. Foreign Policy
+Research Associate, Geoeconomics

 How to Apply

 Please click on the links above to learn more and apply directly for open positions in either the New York or Washington, DC office.